 Oli glanced back at Sadie.
 "I can't imagine there will be many more ferals," he said, his voice wavering as though he were trying to convince himself.
 "This place doesn't seem too... hospitable."

 Sadie nodded drowsily, barely processing his words.
 She reminded herself to pick her feelers up off the ground, so it wouldn't look like she wasn't trying.

 In past expeditions, Sadie had spared ferals little thought; her only concern had been whether or not they posed a threat to Oli or herself.
 This time was different; her eyes lingered on the burrowing dunsparce, the aron chewing on rocks, the carbink that blended with the walls and eyed them curiously as they passed.
 Most of the ferals weren't hostile, and, truth be told, all of them looked more comfortable here than Sadie was.
 She almost envied them.
 If she turned feral herself, she hoped it would at least be somewhere more familiar than here, somewhere where she felt at home...

 Sadie whipped around at Oli's warning and was swiftly blinded.
 Flames exploded through the tunnel, and they had already reached Sadie by the time she put up Protect.

 Sadie's scream was shrill and piercing.
-Her vision went white, as blank as her mind.
+Her vision went white.
 Seconds passed where she couldn't tell if her Protect was even still working, or if she could move, or if her body was still intact.

 As soon as the flames stopped, Sadie heard Oli leap over her.
 The air around her felt even colder now than it had before, but she lacked the strength to shiver.
 She stood as still as a skeleton, afraid that any movement would crack her skin and make it flake away.